Learn About Theft and Fraud Crimes

 The Crime of Embezzlement

-Embezzlement is a type of fraud and is mostly thought of as a white-collar crime.
+Embezzlement is a type of fraud and is often regarded as a white-collar crime.
 The crime occurs when a person, usually a fiduciary, is entrusted with another’s funds or assets and then misappropriates them for the embezzler’s own personal benefit.
 Embezzlers expose themselves to both civil and criminal liability for their actions.

-A key element is that the embezzler attains the funds or assets lawfully and therefore has the legal right to possess them, but then the embezzler uses the possession for a felonious purpose – to enrich themselves.
-Embezzlement usually occurs within the framework of an employer-employee relationship in which the employee is a bookkeeper or even a chief financial officer.
+A key element is that the embezzler obtains the funds or assets lawfully and therefore has the legal right to possess them, but then uses that possession for a felonious purpose – to enrich themselves.

-Ponzi schemes are another form of embezzlement and usually involve a sophisticated scheme to defraud investors.
+Ponzi schemes are another form of embezzlement, typically involving a sophisticated scheme to defraud investors.

 Federal Sentencing For Larceny